 Reconnect with yourself.
 Reclaim your identity.
 Get your confidence Back.

-Trauma informed therapy for individuals in California or Virginia.
+Trauma informed therapy for women in California or Virginia.
 Speciality focus in helping you reconnect with yourself, feel empowered to find your voice again, and HEAL from abusive or unhealthy relationships.

 Have you wondered if (or maybe you flat out know) your romantic relationship is not healthy for you?